-- The applicant organization has an explicit mission and track record in the humanities in DC. - The applicant clearly defines and demonstrates an understanding of their core audience. - The applicant's programming is responsive to the needs and desires of its core audience.
-They describe how they define and measure success and demonstrate that their programming has been successful. - The Project Director has the experience and expertise necessary to bring the project to completion. - Other team members and collaborators are clearly identified and explained as necessary.
+- The applicant organization has an explicit mission and track record in the humanities in DC. - The applicant's core audience is DC youth and young people ages 11 to 24.
+The applicant demonstrates an understanding of those youth and engage them in the humanities as a tool to explore issues that they identify as important to themselves and their communities. - The applicant's programming is responsive to the needs and desires of its core audience.
+They describe how they define and measure success and demonstrate that their programming has been successful.

-Community Outreach, Access, and Inclusion (20% of total score)
+Community Outreach, Access, and Inclusion (50%)

 - The applicant clearly defines and demonstrates an understanding of the community they serve. - The applicant has programming and services that are inclusive and accessible.
-This includes, but isn't limited to, financial, geographic, demographic, cultural, and physical inclusion and accessibility. - The applicant has leadership and staff that represent its core audience and the community it serves, or the applicant describes a reasonable plan for doing so. - The applicant describes effective methods to reach and engage its target community.
+This includes, but isn't limited to, financial, geographic, demographic, cultural, and physical inclusion and accessibility. - The applicant's leadership and staff that represent its core audience and the community it serves, or the applicant describes a reasonable plan for doing so. - The applicant describes effective methods to reach and engage its target community.